homalg-project/capdays-2018/program.md

 ## Workshop
-* Start: Tuesday August 28th 2018 at 10:00
+* Start: Tuesday August 28th 2018 at 09:50
 * Finish: Friday August 31st 2018 15:30

-### Tuesday: CAP Symposium with CAP related talks
+### Tuesday: CAP Symposium with CAP related talks D-212

-* 10:15 - 10:30: Welcome
+* 09:50 - 10:00: Welcome
-* 10:30 - 11:50: Gutsche/Posur: Introduction to CAP
+* 10:00 - 12:00: Gutsche/Posur: *Introduction to CAP: Constructive category theory and applications*<br/>
+> **Abstract:** In this talk we explain the concept of constructive category theory
+> and its implementation in our software project
+> CAP - Categories, algorithms, programming.
+> Furthermore, we show the benefits of CAP's framework
+> for constructive category theory
+> by demonstrating
+> some applications to homological algebra:
+> diagram chasing via generalized morphisms
+> and computing the purity filtration via spectral sequences.
 * 12:00 - 13:00: Lunch
-* 13:00 - 13:40: Skartsæterhagen: TBA
+* 13:00 - 13:40: Skartsæterhagen: *CAP in QPA*
-* 13:50 - 14:30: Bies: TBA
+* 14:00 - 14:40: Bies: *CAP, machine learning and string theory*
-* 14:40 - 15:20: Juteau: TBA
-* 15:20 - 16:00: Coffee and cake
+* 15:00 - 15:30: Coffee and cake
-* 16:00 - 16:40: Zickgraf: TBA
-* 16:50 - 17:30: TBA
+* 15:30 - 16:10: Juteau: *TBA*
+* 16:30 - 17:10: Saleh: *Implementation of Quillen model categories*

 ### Wednesday: CAP Tutorial & Coding Sprint

-#### CAP Tutorial in Room D-221:
+#### CAP Tutorial in Room D-212

+To prepare your computer for the tutorials, follow the instructions [here]({{site.baseurl}}/preparation).

-* 10:00 - 13:00: First steps in CAP: Implementing a basic group and vector space category In this tutorial you will learn how to implement a basic category in CAP.
+* 10:00 - 13:00: *First steps in CAP: Implementing a basic group and vector space category*<br/>
+In this tutorial you will learn how to implement a basic category in CAP.
 We will start by using preexistent data structures for finite groups in GAP to implement a CAP category.
 Afterwards, we will implement the abelian category of finite dimensional vector spaces over a constructive field in CAP.

-* 14:00 - 17:00: Advanced: Computing with generalized morphisms, implementing the snake lemma and computing parts of spectral sequences
+* 14:00 - 17:00: *Computing with CAP*<br/>
-In this tutorial we will use the abelian category of vector spaces we implemented in the morning to explore the computational features of CAP and write algorithms in CAP's categorical programming language.
+In this tutorial we will show how to use CAP for (advanced) computations in homological algebra.
-We will learn about a significant feature of CAP, the generalized morphisms.
-Afterwards, we will learn how to use CAP's categorical programming language and the generalized morphisms to implement the snake lemma and compute parts of spectral sequences.
+This includes computing with modules in CAP, and using CAP as as a categorical programming language.

-#### Coding Sprint in Room D-221
+#### Coding Sprint in Room D-201

 * 09:30: Stand-up: projects of the day
 * 17:00: Stand-up: what did we achieve today?

-### Thursday: Coding Sprint
+### Thursday: Coding Sprint in Room D-212

 * 09:30: Stand-up: projects of the day
 * 17:00: Stand-up: what did we achieve today?

-### Friday: Coding sprint
+### Friday: Coding sprint in Room D-212

 * 09:30: Stand-up: projects of the day
 * 15:00: Stand-up: what did we achieve today?